Please follow these guidelines for each draft of your manuscript.

 - To reduce the chances that your message will be caught in a SPAM filter, include the phrase

 - Dimension in the subject line of e-mail messages when corresponding with the editor.

-- Authors should use the APA (American Psychological Association) guidelines for preparing and
+- Authors should use the APA (American Psychological Association) guidelines for preparing and formatting manuscripts.

 - Submissions will be reviewed multiple times, and authors may be asked to make multiple revisions prior to a decision to accept for publication.

 - The final decision to accept a manuscript for publication will be based in part on authors’ adherence to Dimension Guidelines for Preparing Manuscripts, their incorporation of reviewer suggestions in revised manuscripts, and their timely correspondence with the editorial team.

 - Authors must include a written statement that their work submitted for review is original and not under consideration for publication by any other entity.

 - The subject matter of your manuscript must relate to language teaching.